 What Causes Workplace Stress

-The workplace is an important source of both demands and pressures causing stress, and structural and social resources to counteract stress.
+The workplace is a major source of pressures which lead to stress, and structural and social resources to counteract stress.
 Learning how to deal with stress at the workplace is vital.

 General Job Related Factors